opensearch-project/documentation-website/_dashboards/query-workbench.md

 2. Run a query.
     - Select the **SQL** button.
 In the query editor, type a SQL expression and then select the **Run** button to run the query.

-    The following is an example query that retrieves the first name, last name, and balance from the `accounts` index for accounts with a balance greater than 10,000 and sorts by balance in descending order:
+    The following example query retrieves the first name, last name, and balance from the `accounts` index for accounts with a balance greater than 10,000 and sorts by balance in descending order:

     ```sql
     SELECT